 - Disney’s Wilderness Lodge at Christmastime

 Lastly, Disney Springs will have a few fun items to add to the mix of Christmas at Disney World.
-Aside from the beautiful decor, guests can take part in the Disney Springs Christmas Tree Trail.
+Aside from the beautiful decor, guests can participate in the Disney Springs Christmas Tree Trail.

 If you’ve never had the opportunity to see the trees at Disney Springs, it’s worth the visit over.
 Many of the trees are elaborately themed to different Disney movies and attractions.
 We always enjoy pointing out details on them and picking out our favorites.

 A special snowfall experience will be available in Town Center as well.
-This usually happens after dark and is a delightfully clean experience.
+The snowfall usually happens after dark and is a delightfully clean experience.
 I think Floridians call it snoap.

 Now, if you’re planning a trip in what’s considered the winter months (December-February) of Orlando, Florida, get ready to pack.
 Why?
 Well, the weather can be all over the place.
 It can even be all over the place during the week you are there.

 From experience, I’ve spent a week’s vacation over Christmas at Disney’s Beach Club, and we hit the 90’s almost every day.
-Needless to say, we spent a good amount of time at Stormalong Bay during that trip.
+We spent a reasonable amount of time at Stormalong Bay during that trip.

 We’ve been there when it was super chilly too.
-On one trip, I remember having to really bundle up in the evenings because it felt like it was near freezing.
+On one trip, I remember bundling up in the evenings because it felt like it was near freezing.
 That’s probably the upper 40’s in Orlando.

-In my opinion, this is the hardest time of year to pack for a Disney vacation.
+In my opinion, this is the most challenging time of year to pack for a Disney vacation.
 I know I always end up bringing way more than usual.
 The thing is, you hate for it to get cold and then have to buy long sleeves to endure the outdoor elements.
-Or if you bring too many long-sleeves you might end up burning up and being miserable every day.
+Or if you bring too many long-sleeves, you might end up burning up and being miserable every day.

 The best way to pack for Disney World at Christmas is to bring layers.
-That way if the day starts off cool you can shed a layer after it heats up.
+That way if the day starts off cool, you can shed a layer after it heats up.
 Then when nightfall returns, you can add back to it.
-I like to bring a scarf, toboggan, and sometimes a pair of gloves in my backpack during this time of the year.
+Usually, I bring a scarf, hat, and gloves in my backpack this time of the year.

 And remember that children tend to get colder easily than adults.
 So make sure to bring a nice, warm jacket for them to wear in the evenings.

 Sure a visit to Disney World during Christmas can be stressful.
-There will definitely be long lines.
+There will be long lines.
 But for most, Christmas is the most wonderful time of year at Disney World.
-The decorations go up and everywhere you look there’s something new and fresh to see.
+The decorations go up, and everywhere you look, there’s something new and fresh to see.

 Between the holiday decorations and the Christmas-y background music, most can’t help but get that little twinkle in their eye.
 Maybe it’s pixie dust.